sajari/sdk_ruby/docs/CollectionsApi.md

 api_instance = SajariAPIClient::CollectionsApi.new
 opts = {
+  account_id: 'account_id_example', # String | The account that owns this set of collections, e.g. `1618535966441231024`.
   page_size: 56, # Integer | The maximum number of collections to return.
 The service may return fewer than this value.
 If unspecified, at most 50 collections are returned.
 The maximum value is 100; values above 100 are coerced to 100.
-  page_token: 'page_token_example' # String | A page token, received from a previous [ListCollections](/docs/api#operation/ListCollections) call.
+  page_token: 'page_token_example', # String | A page token, received from a previous [ListCollections](/docs/api#operation/ListCollections) call.
 Provide this to retrieve the subsequent page.
 When paginating, all other parameters provided to [ListCollections](/docs/api#operation/ListCollections) must match the call that provided the page token.
+  view: 'VIEW_UNSPECIFIED' # String | The amount of information to include in each retrieved collection.   - VIEW_UNSPECIFIED: The default / unset value.
+The API defaults to the `BASIC` view.  - BASIC: Include basic information including display name and domains.
+This is the default value (for both [ListCollections](/docs/api#operation/ListCollections) and [GetCollection](/docs/api#operation/GetCollection)).  - FULL: Include the information from `BASIC`, plus full collection details like disk usage.
 }

 begin